An7ar35/blogator/README.md

 > Provides a visual cue as to where in the blog hierarchy the user is currently.

 * `page-nav`

+> Page-by-page navigation (fwd/back).

 * `post-content`

+> Where to write out the article source to on the page.

 * `index-pane-dates`

+> Displays a hierarchy tree index of year > month > day for each article.

 * `index-pane-tags`

+> Displays a hierarchy tree index of article tags.

+##### Post content output

+This section deals with special tags that can be used inside posts in the source files.

+* `auto-toc`

+> Placement of the auto-generated table of contents based on the set options in the configuration files and the headings found within the post.

 #### Index page (Chronological/Years/Tags/Authors)